reesemclean/storybook-angular-debugger/README.md

 Refresh the page.

-Notice that the code you are seeing in your dev tools is a compiled version of the `my-lib/src/lib/button/button.component.ts`
+Notice that the code you are seeing in your dev tools at the debug point is a compiled version of `my-lib/src/lib/button/button.component.ts`